Many people assume an itchy scalp automatically means dryness.

 How to Tell If Your Scalp Is Dry or Irritated

-Understanding the difference can completely change your routine.
+Understanding the difference between dry scalp and irritation can completely change your routine.

 Dry scalp typically feels: